-As of this writing, the House EBT Study Subcommittee has concluded recommendations and reported these to the House Health, Human Services and Elderly Affairs Committee.
+In 2014 the House EBT Study Subcommittee concluded recommendations and reported these to the House Health, Human Services and Elderly Affairs Committee.
 These recommendations included adding to the list of prohibited locations tattoo parlors, body piercing shops smoke shops and marijuana dispensaries (excluding those authorized under RSA 126, therapeutic).
 Prohibitions include denying use of EBT at point of sale device and ATM.
 The Subcommittee further recommended that prohibition not be extended to individual products and that enforcement be by having the EBT contractor electronically block EBT transactions by location.
 Lastly, the Subcommittee recommended enhancing education of clients and retailers regarding the use of EBT cards with the goal of improving compliance with rules.
-It is anticipated an LSR to address these changes will be proposed for the 2015 legislative session.